 This means that casinos or sports betting operators can offer a mobile betting app, but it wouldn’t do a ton of good.
 Most bettors will just head inside the casino if they wish to place a bet, rather than use their mobile device.

-Operators such as William Hill and DraftKings feature a top-rated mobile app in other states, but that has yet to happen in Mississippi.
+Operators such as Caesars and DraftKings feature a top-rated mobile app in other states, but that has yet to happen in Mississippi.
 Those companies will quickly launch a mobile app if this part of the industry becomes available.

-PRR Sports has launched a mobile app at its various locations throughout Mississippi, and it can be downloaded from anywhere in the state.
-Bettors are required to have location services enabled to display that they are on the property of the various casinos.
+PRR Sports has launched a mobile app at its various locations throughout Mississippi.
+It can be downloaded anywhere in the state.
+Location services confirm a bettor is on the casino property.

 The sports betting industry in Mississippi is leaving money on the table by not yet legalizing mobile sports betting, but it is likely coming soon.